hydroperfoxie/docs/src/skinning/creating-a-theme.md

 A theme defines a cascading style sheet that may be applied to the Iron application.

-A theme is logical, therefore it is an AS file defining a class that extends iron.skins.Theme.
+A theme is logical, therefore it is an AS file defining a class that extends `iron.skins.Theme`.

 ```as3
 package